zhilee2023/Quantifying-the-Predictability-of-Travel-Sequences/README.md

-# Quantifying the Predictability of Travel Sequences Using a Vector-Quantized Variational Autoencoder

 This repository provides the code associated with the paper *Quantifying the Predictability of Travel Sequences Using a Vector-Quantized Variational Autoencoder* (VQ-VAE).
 The code primarily focuses on the first experiment of the paper, which investigates the generation of two-dimensional Gaussian-Markov sequences and the application of VQ-VAE to model the predictability of these sequences.